5 Possible Reasons Your Oven Isn’t Working (With Fixes)

 Another problem you may experience is that the oven will turn on but will not heat up.

-There are several possible reasons why this might be happening.
+There are several possible reasons why your oven might not be producing heat.
 If you have an electric oven, the problem could be the heating element.
 If you have a gas oven, the problem could be the igniter.

 1. Make sure you have turned off the power to the oven.

 2. Use a screwdriver to remove the heating element or the igniter.
 The heating element is usually located inside the oven.
-The igniter is usually located underneath the oven.
-But, please check your manual for detailed instructions.
+The igniter is generally located underneath the oven.
+But please check your manual for detailed instructions.

 4. If you are replacing the heating element, it may not be in plain view.
-It is usually located inside the oven, but you may need to reach out to a professional who can help you.
+The heating element is usually located inside the oven, but you may need to reach out to a professional for help.

 After you have replaced either the igniter or the heating element, you should try to turn on the oven again.
-It should heat up.
-If it does not, you may need to reach out to a professional.
+Provided there’s still no heat, please read on.

 #5 The Door Won’t Stay Closed

-You may think that your oven isn’t working, but chances are the door is not completely closed.
+If your oven isn’t working, make sure the door is closed.

 1. Take a look at the food you are putting in the oven.
-Make sure this is not creating a mechanical obstruction that prevents the door from closing.
+Ensure the food is not creating a mechanical obstruction preventing the door from closing.

 2. Check the racks in the oven.
-If you have swapped out the racks recently, you need to make sure they’re not getting in the way.
+If you have swapped out the racks recently, you must ensure they’re not getting in the way.
 You might need to adjust the racks to get the door to close.

 3. Take a look at the latch on the inside of the oven door.
-This is responsible for grabbing the exterior of the oven and locking the door into place.
-You might need to remove dust and debris from the last to get it to close properly.
+The latch is responsible for grabbing the oven’s exterior and locking the door into place.
+You might need to remove dust and debris to get the door to close properly.

 4. Check the hinges attached to the oven door.
-If there is something wrong with the hinges, you might need to replace them.
-You could also try lubricating them to make them close more reliably.
+You might need to replace the hinges if something is wrong with them.
+You could also try lubricating the hinges to make them close more reliably.

-5. You should also take a look at the rubber gasket that goes around the exterior of the door.
-This is responsible for creating a seal between the door and the oven.
+5. You should also look at the rubber gasket that goes around the door’s exterior.
+The gasket creates a seal between the door and the oven.
 If the gasket is made of rubber or silicone, it may have started to crack.
-In this case, you will need to replace it.
+If you spot any damage to the gasket, it’s time for a replacement.

 Conclusion